wso2/docs-choreo-dev/en/docs/administration/configure-enterprise-login.md

         ![Create an organization in Choreo](../assets/img/references/enterprise-login/create-choreo-organization.png){.cInlineImage-small}

     - **If you are a returning user**: expand the drop-down for your profile and click **Settings**.
 Under **Organizations**, you can view the organization you created at sign-up.

+!!! info
+    If you need to delete an organization that you have already created, contact our Support team.

 ## Step 2: Configure enterprise login for your Choreo organization